Skip to Content

 Instructions

-• Stir lemon juice, vanilla extract, xanthan gum, monk fruit, cinnamon, and nutmeg into the mixture and simmer for 3 minutes.
+• Stir in the vanilla extract, xanthan gum, monk fruit, cinnamon, and nutmeg and simmer for 3 minutes.

 Notes

-• Cut the zucchini and apple the same size to ensure they cook at the same rate.
-You can leave the peels for added fiber or remove them for a more consistent texture.
+• Cut the zucchini and apple the same size to ensure they cook at the same rate; you can leave the peels for added fiber or remove them if you prefer.

 • Zucchinis release water as they cook, so there is no need for additional fluid.

-• All ovens bake differently, so remove the apple crisp once the topping looks golden brown.
+• All ovens bake differently, so remove the apple crisp once the topping is light and golden brown.

 Nutrition Disclosure: